Limitless-TCG/lotp-docs/organizer/reference.md

 #### Match Mode
 Defines how many games a player needs to win to be declared the winner of the match.
 In best-of-one, the match is a single game, in best-of-three / best-of-five a player needs two / three game wins.

+#### First Table
+Allows to change the starting point of table numbering for that phase (useful for e.g. side events at an in-person tournament).

 ### Setup
 For all phases after the first one, you need to select how players get to advance to that phase.
 You can select between a fixed number of players from the top of the standings (*traditional cut*), or to move players that reached a certain amount of match points (*minimum point requirement*).